Daniel Berthiaume: Playing career

 Known as "The Bandit" during his hockey career, Berthiaume was a standout goaltender in junior hockey, playing for the Drummondville Voltigeurs and Chicoutimi Saguenéens of the QMJHL.
-During the 1984-85 Berthiaume won 40 games for the Saguenéens, a feat made more impressive when you factor in that the team won 41 games that season.
+During the 1984-85 season, Berthiaume won 40 games for the Saguenéens, a feat made more impressive in that the team won 41 games that season.

-Following this impressive year, he was drafted 60th overall by the Winnipeg Jets in the 1985 NHL Entry Draft and then played his final year of Junior hockey then made his NHL debut that spring during the NHL playoffs.
+Following this impressive year, he was drafted 60th overall by the Winnipeg Jets in the 1985 NHL Entry Draft.
+After his final year of junior hockey, he made his NHL debut that spring during the playoffs.

 Winnipeg Jets

-The Jets faced the Calgary Flames in the first round and veteran goaltender Dan Bouchard started Game One but was relieved by Brian Hayward after giving up five goals.
+The Jets faced the Calgary Flames in the first round.
+Veteran goaltender Dan Bouchard started Game 1, but was relieved by Brian Hayward after giving up five goals.
 Hayward started Game 2 but after surrendering six goals, he was yanked, and Marc Behrend finished up the game.
-For Game 3, with the Jets on the brink of elimination, Berthiaume made his NHL debut and dazzled making 39-saves before ultimately losing in overtime when Hall of Famer Lanny McDonald found the back of the net.
+For Game 3, with the Jets on the brink of elimination, Berthiaume made his NHL debut and dazzled, making 39 saves before ultimately losing in overtime when Hall of Famer Lanny McDonald found the back of the net.

-In the off-season, the Jets acquired Steve Penney from the Montreal Canadiens, and he was expected to be their starter, but Berthiaume and fellow rookie Eldon "Pokey" Reddick seized the job and formed a solid platoon, known as "Pokey and the Bandit" playing on the popular movie series Smokey and the Bandit.
+In the offseason, the Jets acquired Steve Penney from the Montreal Canadiens.
+Penney was expected to be their starter, but Berthiaume and fellow rookie Eldon "Pokey" Reddick seized the job and formed a solid platoon, known as "Pokey and the Bandit" playing on the popular movie series Smokey and the Bandit.
 Berthiaume posted an impressive 18-7-3 record in 31 games during his rookie NHL season of 1986-87.
 During his second season in the NHL, Berthiaume assumed the starting job in Winnipeg and posted a career-best 22 wins.
-The following season he struggled and ended up spending the bulk of the year toiling in the minors while Reddick took over the starters job with the Jets and veteran Alain Chevrier and rookie Bob Essensa supported him.
-Berthiaume was back with the Jets for the 1989-90 season, but Essensa was now the club's starting netminder.
+The following season, he struggled and spent the bulk of the year toiling in the minors; Reddick took over the starting job with the Jets, supported by veteran Alain Chevrier and rookie Bob Essensa.
+Berthiaume was back with the Jets for the 1989-90 season, but Essensa was then the club's starter.

 Berthiaume came under fire for allegedly swearing at children seeking his autograph.
-On January 22, 1990 he was traded to the Minnesota North Stars for future considerations.Mike Smith, general manager of the Jets, said Berthiaume's trade was related to his off-ice actions.
+On January 22, 1990, he was traded to the Minnesota North Stars for future considerations.
+Mike Smith, general manager of the Jets, said Berthiaume's trade was related to his off-ice actions.
 The goalie apologized on television for swearing at autograph seekers, then a day later denied the incident took place and said he had been ordered to apologize by team management.

 Minnesota North Stars

-Goaltender Jon Casey handled the bulk of the duties for the North Stars so Berthiuame appeared in just five games for Minnesota, managing just one win and a mediocre 3.50 goals against average.
-Prior to the start of the 1990-91 training camp, Berthiaume was traded to the Los Angeles Kings for Craig Duncanson.
+Goaltender Jon Casey handled the bulk of the duties for the North Stars, so Berthiuame appeared in just five games for Minnesota, managing just one win and a mediocre 3.50 goals against average.
+Prior totraining camp in 1990, Berthiaume was traded to the Los Angeles Kings for Craig Duncanson.